-The Minor Music History is available to all students (with the exception of students in the Major in Music History).
+The Minor Music History is available to all students (with the exception of students in the Major in Music History program).
 This option will take the place of music electives and/or free electives, as well as history, literature, and performance practice complementary courses.

 For more information, see Minor Music History (18 credits).

 The Minor in Theory is available to all students, with the exception of students in the Major Theory, subject to approval of the Schulich School of Music.
 This Minor will take the place of free electives in Music programs.